 What Is a Plantar Fibroma?

-A plantar fibroma or fibromatosis is a disease of the fibrous tissue that grows between the skin and the underlying fascia.
+A plantar fibroma or fibromatosis is a disease of the fibrous tissue that grows deep in the skin and along the plantar fascia.

 with pressure or shoe wear.